 You should give yourself plenty of time to prepare for the pre-trial review, and begin by reading through your documents including those you have received from the defendant.

 Reading through these documents is important because the registrar or magistrate may ask you questions about them.
 Knowing the answers to these questions may help the registrar or magistrate make orders in your case and avoid unnecessary delays.

 You should think about what evidence you have to support your case.
-For example, any witness statements, emails, documents or photos.
+For example, any witness statements, emails, documents, video footage or photos.

 Preparing your evidence beforehand may help you decide if there are any missing documents that you think would help your case or if there are any witnesses that you would like to attend the hearing to give evidence.